frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *In essence, the dynamic nature of memory operations associated with hash tables and recursion significantly affects execution times*.
 These operations are generally slower than accessing static memory structures like arrays.
 The deep recursion in the memoized and naive recursive approaches exacerbates this issue, as the growing recursion stack necessitates increased memory management.

 The memoized solution, while clever, bears the brunt of both issues – extensive recursion and frequent hash table operations.
-This combination leads to higher execution times compared to the brute force and tabulation approaches, which primarily rely on array accesses and enjoy the benefits of better cache performance and reduced memory management overhead.
+This combination leads to higher execution times compared to the Brute-Force and tabulation approaches, which primarily rely on array accesses and enjoy the benefits of better cache performance and reduced memory management overhead.

 In conclusion, the observed differences in execution times can be attributed to the distinct memory access patterns and associated overheads inherent in each approach.
 Understanding these nuances is crucial for making informed decisions when optimizing code for performance.